Resident Garage Sale 'Pro' Offers Pointers

-PALMETTO BAY, FL, MAY 17, 2013 -- Long-time Palmetto Bay resident and veteran garage-sale enthusiast Judy Jones shares tips on how to make your next sale experience safer, smarter, and more enjoyable -- whether you're a buyer or seller.
-And Judy ought to know: "I have been going to garage sales and hosting garage sales most of my life -- it's my hobby..."
+Long-time Palmetto Bay resident and veteran garage-sale enthusiast Judy Jones shares tips on how to make your next sale experience smarter, safer, and more enjoyable -- whether you're a buyer or seller.
+And Judy ought to know: "I have been going to garage sales and hosting garage sales most of my life.
+It's my hobby -- and passion!"

 More Shopping Tips Archive